Project Management

 There should be a clear leader of any meeting, going through the agenda line by line and ensuring all parties have their questions, concerns, and answers added to the minutes.
 For those who attend in-person, make sure there are printed copies of the agenda for their own personal notes.

 A master copy should be kept by the leader or notetaker, ideally displayed on a monitor so everyone is assured their responses are added.
-For remote attendees, screenshare software is an incredible tool for sharing notes and visually showing drawings or models to various consultants.
+For remote attendees, screen sharing in Zoom, Teams, or Google Meet is the workhorse for walking through notes and showing drawings or models to consultants.

 All agendas should include basic information like project title, meeting date, attendees, a list of topics with key info or questions, action items, and space for new items.